akramayman/ST_CCC_Benchmark/README.md

 ## 📌 Objective

-To compare and evaluate tools that perform CCC inference directly on native spatial transcriptomics (ST) data.
+To compare and evaluate tools that perform CCC inference directly on native simulation data and two kind of spatial transcriptomics (ST) Imageing (Vizgen) and Sequenceing data (MOSTA).

 ## 🧰 Tools Included